Blog/MCA Legal Guide

 Disclosure — and a note on legal advice

 Merchant cash advances emerged in the early 2000s as a way to get capital to small businesses that couldn't qualify for bank loans.
-From the beginning, funders structured them deliberately as purchases of future receivables rather than loans — and the MCA industry still defends that framing today.
+From the beginning, funders structured them deliberately as purchases of future receivables rather than loans, which is still the MCA industry's framing today.
 Why the industry makes that argument, and where it holds up vs. where it doesn't, is covered in depth in our companion piece: Why the MCA Industry Says It's Not a Loan.
-The distinction was not incidental — it was the legal foundation of the entire product.
+This distinction was the legal foundation of the entire product.

-The framing was borrowed directly from invoice factoring — a financing method that has existed for centuries and whose legal status as a receivables purchase, not a loan, is well established.
+The framing was borrowed directly from invoice factoring, which is a financing method that has existed for centuries and whose legal status as a receivables purchase (not a loan) is well established.
 In factoring, a business sells invoices it has already earned to a third party at a discount.
 The factor then collects payment from the business's customers directly.
-No loan, no repayment obligation on the seller, no interest.
+No loan, no repayment obligation on the seller, and no interest.

-The problem factoring has always had is that it requires invoices — formal, documented receivables from specific named customers.
-A restaurant doesn't issue invoices.
-Neither does a nail salon, a plumber collecting cash at the door, or a retailer ringing card sales all day.
-These businesses have real, consistent revenue — they just don't have paper receivables to sell.
-MCAs were designed to extend the factoring model to them: instead of buying invoices, the funder would buy a portion of future revenue — the stream of card sales or deposits the business would earn going forward.
+The problem with providing many businesses with traditional factoring is factoring requires actual invoices.
+These invoices are formal, documented receivables from specific named customers, usually from other businesses or government entities.
+Restaurants, nail salons, local plumbers, most retailers and many other small businesses don't issue invoices.
+While these businesses have real and consistent revenue, they just don't have paper receivables to sell.
+MCAs were designed to extend this factoring model to "Main Street."
+Instead of buying invoices, the funder would buy a portion of future revenue.
+This would be the stream of card sales or deposits the business would earn going forward.
+Just like with factoring, these would be purchased "at a discount."
 Legally, this made MCAs something like factoring for businesses that don't invoice, or an evolved form of the same concept.

 Factoring vs. MCA — the same idea, different receivables